ivy-rew/drafter-playground/README.md

 checking release-drafter capabilities

-- first tag exists
+### Demonstrates

-- done: manual publishing via job (just as the tag trigger would do, but consuming the tag to publish from user input.)
+- manual publishing via job (just as the tag trigger would do, but consuming the tag to publish from user input)
+- automated publishing via tag (regardless of the branch where this tag first came to live)